 The EU and Brazil established diplomatic relations in 1960 building on close historical, cultural, economic and political ties.
-Bilateral relations have continued to widen and culminated in 2007 with the establishment of a Strategic Partnership between the EU and Brazil.
-Since then, the EU and Brazil hold annual summits, focusing on key global challenges as well as on further enhancing our direct relations.
-Central topics of the partnership include economic growth, cooperation on key foreign policy issues, and jointly addressing global challenges in areas such as human rights, climate change as well as the fight against poverty.
-Over 30 formal dialogues between the European Union and Brazilian authorities have been initiated to address these challenges.
+Bilateral relations have continued to widen and culminated in 2007 with the establishment of Strategic Partnership.
+Since then, the EU and Brazil have been deepening their relations, focusing on key global challenges as well as on further enhancing our direct ties.
+The partnership includes various topics such as economic growth, cooperation on key foreign policy issues, human rights, climate change, sustainable development, peace and security, research and innovation, trade and investment.
+In all these areas, the European Union and Brazilian authorities nurture a formal dialogue and cooperate on specific projects.

-Thank you for your interest in the European Union
+Thank you for your interest in the European Union.